sgawalsh/intervalMap/README.md

 # intervalMap
-This project implements an Interval Map[Interval Map](https://docs.racket-lang.org/data/interval-map.html) object in C++.
+This project implements an [Interval Map](https://docs.racket-lang.org/data/interval-map.html) object in C++.
 The class is designed to accept any combination of key and value object types.

 Sample output: